-The ACT88329 monitors its input voltage at the AVIN pin for an OV condition.
+The ACT88327 monitors its input voltage at the AVIN pin for an OV condition.
 There are two overvoltage levels, POK OV and VIN OV.
-The first level is set by the POK_OV register, which is programmable between 3.5V and 5.6V in 300mV steps.
-When AVIN goes above the POK OV threshold, an interrupt is generated on the nIRQ output. but all outputs stay VIN POK OV MASK = 0, the VIN POK OV register provides real-time status if.
-If it = 1, then VIN POK OV register is latched until read by I2C.
-The second level, VIN OV, is programmable between 3.7V and 5.81V.
-When the input voltage is above the VIN OV threshold, the IC is in the RESET State, all outputs are turned off. and nRESET is asserted low.
-I2C functionality is still enabled while AVIN is above the VIN_OV threshold.
+The first level is set by the POK OV register, which is programmable between 3.5V and 5.6V.
+When AVIN goes above the POK OV threshold, an interrupt is generated on the nIRQ output. but all outputs stay on.
+If VIN_POK_OV_MASK = 0, the VIN_POK_OV register provides real-time status if.
+If it = 1, then VIN_POK_OV register is latched until read by I2C.
+The second level, VIN_OV, is programmable between 3.7V and 5.81V.
+When the input voltage is above the VIN_OV threshold, the IC is in the RESET State, all outputs are turned off, and nRESET is asserted low.
+I2C functionality is still enabled while AVIN is above the VIN OV threshold.
 When the input voltage goes below the VIN OV threshold, the IC transitions back to the Power Sequence Start State and starts up normally.